felipecsl/roberthood/README.md

 The main dependencies for this boilerplate are:

+- budo for watching and serving the app for development
 - Browserify for bundling the JavaScript
 - Watchify for watching JavaScript
 - node-sass for Scss